howardroark/pollinate/README.md

 }
 ```

-You can supply custom nunjucks filters functions (files must be included within template)
+You can supply custom nunjucks `filter` functions (files must be included within template)

 ```
 {